 A Word of Advice About Camera Settings

-In photographing Fall foliage, it is worth mentioning some specific camera settings that can save you from potentially ruining a good photograph.
+In capturing foliage in fall photography, it is worth mentioning some specific camera settings that can save you from potentially ruining a good landscape image.

 Wind is a four-letter word